pip-services-infrastructure/pip-services-changescopes-node/README.md

-# ChangeScopes Microservice
+# Change Scopes Microservice

-This is a settings microservice from Pip.Services library.
+This is a change scope microservice from Pip.Services library.
-It manages system settings separated by individual sections.
+It detects changes made in a particular scope or element of a scope.

-Each section contains multiple key-value parameter pairs.
+This microservice is intended to implement change detection using simple pull mechanism.
+For instance: multiple configuration microservices change the scope, and business logic that depends on those configurations periodically reads it to check if anything was changed.

 The microservice currently supports the following deployment options:
 * Deployment platforms: Standalone Process, Seneca